-The procedures, policies, design standards, requirements and restrictions set forth in these regulations may from time to time be amended, supplemented, changed, or rescinded by the Planning Commission.
-Before adoption of any amendment a public hearing thereon shall be held by the Planning Commission in accordance with Section 13-4-303, Tennessee Code Annotated.
+The procedures, policies, design standards, requirements and restrictions in these regulations may be amended, supplemented, changed, or rescinded by the Planning Commission.
+Before adoption of any amendment a public hearing thereon shall be held by the Planning Commission in accordance with Section 134303, Tennessee Code Annotated.
 The public hearing, giving the time and place of such, shall be published in a newspaper of general circulation in the Town of Atoka at least 15 days prior to the meeting at which it is to be held.